By Jose Medina

 However, the victim opposed the motion, arguing that “it’s not in the interest of justice, the case is originally filed as a felony involving strangulations, given the severity of that the people are entitled to benefit from the bargain which is 36 months of probation.”

-It was clear that the victim in the case did not feel at ease with the possibility of Valdez receiving an early termination on his probation.
+It was clear that the victim in the case did not feel at ease with the possibility of him receiving an early termination on his probation.

 The victim also mentioned that “the defendant has already received substantial benefit by having their charges reduced to a lesser misdemeanor,” and therefore should not receive more court decisions for their benefit.

 The victim’s argument would have been honored by any judge believing that the victim could be put in danger by the defendant.
-The victim would have not been given the proper justice if the defendant is highly dangerous and was given an early termination of probation and dismissal of conviction.
-However, that appeared not to be the case with Mr. Valdez.
+The victim would have not been given the proper justice if the defendant is highly dangerous and was given an early termination of probation and dismissal of the conviction.
+However, that appeared not to be the case with this defendant.

 Dixon argues “the defendant is in the U.S. Army reserves, which is something we did not touch on very well in our papers.
 I’ll also note that in June he went from being a non-commissioned officer to a Second Lieutenant in the reserves.
-So, we know that even the Army thinks that Mr. Valdez is an upstanding citizen given his promotion.”
+So, we know that even the Army thinks that (the defendant) is an upstanding citizen given his promotion.”

 Dixon concluded, “As you can see in the filing he’s been very active in the community.
 He’s been an exemplary citizen in every way except for this one offense.
 He’s about halfway done with the time, he’s completed his community service, he’s completed his class, he has expressed an understanding of what he has done wrong in this situation, he’s learned ways of how he could handle this differently so the rehabilitative portion of probation has been successful here in teaching him what he needs to know.